Tête-à-Tête (Ruth Anderson and Annea Lockwood album): Release and reception

 Tête-à-Tête was released by Ergot Records on April 28, 2023.
 The album received acclaim from critics.
+Maria Barrios of Bandcamp Daily praised the album as the result of Anderson and Lockwood's "monumental work as composers and educators."
+She felt that it effectively displayed their relationship and devotion to music.
+Joshua Minsoo Kim, writing for Pitchfork, noted how the album encourages mindful listening to demonstrate a level of intimacy.
+Many critics praised the album's tenderness and intimate nature.
+Padua, writing for Spectrum Culture, applauded Tête-à-Tête for being so intimate to the point that "a listener might feel like they're intruding on something," calling it "part of the fascination."
+Jennifer Lucy Allan of The Quietus described the album as "gut-wrenchingly personal," and called it "the most moving tribute to a life-changing relationship" she had come across.

 "Conversations" was highlighted by several as the album's standout.
 Robert Ham of Paste praised it for its "blushingly intimate" tune, especially towards the end.
-Both Joshua Minsoo Kim, writing for Pitchfork, and Marc Masters of Bandcamp Daily described it as "joyous" and named it the album's centerpiece.
+Marc Masters, writing for Bandcamp Daily, and Kim described it as euphoric and named it the album's centerpiece.
 Eric Torres from Pitchfork felt that the album captured "romantic, homespun bliss at its purest."

-Maria Barrios of Bandcamp Daily praised the album as "the product of their monumental work as composers and educators."
-She felt that it "proudly" displayed their relationship and "their commitment to" music.
-Kim noted the album's use of active listening to demonstrate how it can deepen connections.
-He labeled the album's opener "Resolutions" as "hypnotic".
-Geeta Dayal of 4Columns described "Conversations" and "For Ruth" as some of the "strangest and most profound pieces of music" she had listened to, but praised the latter for its "spectacular" immersion.
-Many critics praised the album's tenderness and intimate nature.
-Padua, writing for Spectrum Culture, applauded Tête-à-Tête for being so intimate to the point that "a listener might feel like they're intruding on something," calling it "part of the fascination."
-Barrios called "For Ruth" by Lockwood "intimate and moving" and described her field recordings as virtuous.
-Neil Cooper of Scottish Art News felt it was "deeply personal", saying it was "a moving call and response" and described it as "emotional and joyous."
-Jennifer Lucy Allan of The Quietus described the album as "gut-wrenchingly personal," and called it "the most moving tribute to a life-changing relationship" she had come across.
+Geeta Dayal of 4Columns described "Conversations" and "For Ruth" as some of the "strangest and most profound pieces of music" she had listened to, but praised the latter for its exceptional immersion.
+Barrios called "For Ruth" touchingly personal and described Lockwood's field recordings as virtuous.
+Similarly, Neil Cooper of Scottish Art News felt the song was highly emotional and intimate, labeling it as "a moving call and response."
+Kim named the album's opener "Resolutions" as mesmerizing.

 Tête-à-Tête was placed on several year-end lists for both experimental and all genres.
 The Wire and The Quietus both ranked Tête-à-Tête as the 12th and 55th best album of 2023, respectively.
 Stereogum placed the album 8th on their list of best experimental albums of 2023, and Tête-à-Tête appeared on experimental music lists for Bandcamp Daily and Pitchfork.
 Lockwood played the album at the 2024 Rewire Festival in The Hague, Netherlands; in a column for The Line of Best Fit, Alan Pedder described the performance as being tenderhearted.